MartyJek/RnD-Graduation-MJ/content/Notes/Concept Plan.md

 # Goal of the Project

 - **Make aware of and expose**

-	- energy use in digital media e.g. content consumption
+	- energy use in streaming of digital media
+		- **through** the interactivity in the piece
-		- **through** attaching a Wattmeter in each computational component of the installation
+			- e.g. attaching a Wattmeter in each computational component of the installation
-	- the underlying processes of media streaming
-		-

 	- the overarching system of ICT maximalisation
-		- **through** the medium (?)
+		- **through** the postdigital aesthetics of the medium being displayed
 <br>

-*"Unlike Simondon’s techno-aesthetics, which may eventually iteratively find a pleasing equilibrium between functional technique and aesthetics, permacomputing’s techno-aesthetics are much more perilous because a third component is forced in: an informed and contextualised intention to address the social, cultural, environmental and economic externalities of maximalist computer and network technologies."*
 ___
 # Concept Draft